clinicalml/omop-variation/README.md

 - For which types of patients do doctors consistently make different decisions on?
 - For which types of product categories do consumers have consistent preferences on?

-For more background on this topic, and for a complete exposition of the algorithms contained in this repository, refer to [placeholder for thesis]().
+For more background on this topic, and for a complete exposition of the algorithms contained in this repository, refer to [Identifying Heterogeneity in Decision-Making](https://dspace.mit.edu/handle/1721.1/139263).

 ## Dependencies